Why Your Brand Should Invest in Gaming Influencer Marketing in 2020

 Why Gaming Influencer Marketing Is All the Rage

-Global revenue for mobile games reached USD 50.4 billion in 2017.
+Global revenue for mobile games will reach USD $68.5 billion by the end of 2019.

 In 2017, Statistica projected a total of $40.6 billion revenue on mobile gaming.
-By the end of the year, however, the total revenue sprang up to an amazing $50.4 billion.
+Total revenue ended up to an amazing $50.4 billion.
 That’s approximately 24% above expectations.
 Similarly, the same situation happened in 2016.
-The projected revenue was $35 billion but the actual revenue was $40.6 billion for a 16% increase.
+The projected revenue was $35 billion but the actual revenue was $40.6 billion – a 16% increase.

 About 67% of Americans play games on at least one device.